Stanford-BioE80/Stanford-BioE80.github.io/_docs/final_project_proposal.md

 Total: 100 points

-**Scaffolding and Logistics:**
+**Scaffolding, Logistics, and milestones:**
-* Group formation and initial brainstorming by the end of week 4.
+* Group formation and initial brainstorming by the end of week 4
+* A TA can be assigned to each group as a mentor
-* Problem identification by the end of week 6.
+* Problem identification by the end of week 6
+* Required TA check-in during week 8
-* Project due Wednesday June 5th (Final class session).
+* Project due Wednesday, June 5th (Final class session) week 10
+* Submit link to mateiral to the teaching team

+* To simplify other aspacts problem sets can be shortend